Beyond Shannon Limits: Quantum Communications through Quantum Paths: Introduction

-In this paper we address the crucial problem of deriving closed-form expressions for both the upper- and the lower-bound on the quantum capacity achievable with a quantum trajectory, i.e., in presence of a quantum switch.
+In this paper, we address the crucial problem of estimating the quantum capacity achievable on a quantum path, i.e., in presence of the quantum SWITCH.
+Against this background, our novel contributions can be summarized as follows:

-Specifically, regarding the lower-bound, we derive a tighter bound than the one derived in \cite{SalEblChi-18}.
-Regarding instead the upper-bound, we derive, for the first time to the best of our knowledge, a closed-form expression depending on a computable single-letter quantity.